 To compost or not to?
 That is the question.

-- Composting is convenient way to convert kitchen scraps to valuable humus
+- Composting is a convenient way to convert kitchen scraps to valuable humus.

 What to add in layers

-- Vegetable that are past their used by date
+- Vegetable that are past their use by date.

 - Fatty and greasy kitchen scraps.

-- Onions and lemons (earthworms also have likes and dislikes.
-These are not their favorite dinner!!!!!)
+- Onions and lemons.
+(Earthworms also have likes and dislikes.
+These sharp tastes are not their favourite dinner!)

-- Begin by put dry leaves, small stones and sticks on slightly sloping ground
+- Begin by putting dry leaves, small stones and sticks on slightly sloping ground.

-- To counter acidity sprinkle occasionally a handful of lime or wood ash
+- To counter acidity, occasionally sprinkle on a handful of lime or wood ash.

-There are many ways to speed up the decomposing
+There are many ways to speed up the decomposition

-- weekly add these fresh leaves to activate your compost heap: comfrey , yarrow, elder berry, tansy or borage (These magnificent herbs encourage bees and valuable insects to the garden as well)
+- To activate your compost heap add leaves of comfrey , yarrow, elderberry, tansy or borage.
+(These magnificent herbs encourage bees and valuable insects to the garden as well)

 When is compost ready ?